NicoloToscani/node-red-contrib-schneider-pm3200/README.md

 # node-red-contrib-schneider-pm3200
 A Node-RED node to read Schneider PM3200 series over Modbus TCP/IP
-## Node-RED configurator to read Schneider PM3200 over Modbus TCP/IP through Ethernet gateway Link150.
+## Node-RED configurator to read Schneider PM3200 over Modbus TCP/IP through Ethernet gateway.

 ## How to use